gradealabs/proxy-store/README.md

 ## Testing

-Unit tests are expected to be colocated next to the module/file they are testing and have the following suffix `.test.js`.
+Unit tests are expected to be colocated next to the module/file they are testing and have the following suffix `.test.ts(x)`.

 To run unit tests through [mocha](http://mochajs.org/):